MrPrattASH/Game_Design_In_Construct_3/LG0_using_github/4_cloning_a_repo/README.md

 <img width="500" alt="Screen Shot 2022-11-22 at 15 49 14" src="https://user-images.githubusercontent.com/101632496/203344414-29597a75-6893-479c-ad19-897350fc0ae2.png">

+4. Make a Commit to your repo with a relavant title and description.
+Perhaps:
+Title: Game assets
+Description: Added sprite images for game #1

+5. Push your commit to remote.

 # Final Thoughts
 A few things to keep in mind when considering how we will be using Github in this course: